Employer of Record

 Disablement and Life Insurance

 This type of insurance provides critical benefits for workers who suffer from work-related accidents leading to disability or death.
-It ensures that employees and their families receive financial support in case of unforeseen circumstances, contributing to a safer working environment and providing peace of mind for employees.
+It ensures that employees and their families receive financial support in case of unforeseen circumstances.

 Retirement Benefits